GomBurZa (film): Plot

 During the trial, Zamora suffers a nervous breakdown after a written invitation he made to a card game is misconstrued to be a letter about an arms delivery, while Gomez and Burgos denounce the trial as a sham as Zaldua, bearing signs of torture, falsely implicates Burgos in the mutiny.
 The three priests, along with Zaldua, are convicted and sentenced to death by garrote.
 After witnessing the course of the trial, Fr.
-Mosqueda realizes that they have been used by the Spanish government to absolve itself of responsibility and voices regret at how history will blame them for their impending deaths.
+Mosqueda realises that they have been used by the Spanish government to absolve itself of responsibility and voices regret at how history will blame them for their impending deaths.

 Izquierdo requests that Manila Archbishop Gregorio Meliton Martinez strip the cassocks of the priests for their crimes, but the latter refuses, believing in their innocence and insisting that they will die as priests, and restores their cassocks, which had been confiscated during their arrest.
 Paciano, along with his brother Pepe, Felipe, and others, witness the execution at Bagumbayan.
 Zaldua is scorned by the crowd as a traitor as he is being executed.
 A catatonic Zamora is lifted to the scaffold, followed by a nonchalant Gomez, while Burgos, after accepting an apology from his executioner, protests his innocence as he is killed.
 The crowd kneels in grief over their execution as Archbishop Martinez lets the church bells toll for their deaths.

 In an epilogue, an adult Pepe, also known as Jose Rizal, is shown dedicating his second novel, El Filibusterismo, to the three priests, and is executed in 1896 at the same place where they died, while a former servant of Fr.
 Mosqueda, who witnessed the execution of the three priests, joins the Katipunan in their fight for independence against the Spaniards.